 - Make it as easy as possible for the prospect to respond.

-For the small few who will load this into an email marketing program to spam your SEO or branding message to the masses, I hope you rot on a blacklist in the low-rent section of Hell.
+For the small few who will blast this to their entire list, I hope you rot on a blacklist in the low-rent section of Hell.
 For the majority of you who will use this approach responsibly the way I’ve intended, good luck – let me know how it works.